lilDavid/MetroidAPrime/README.md

 ### What does another world's item look like in Metroid Prime?

-Multiworld items appear as one of the following:
+Items for other Metroid games appear as their counterparts in Metroid Prime where applicable.
+Otherwise, multiworld items appear as one of the following:

 - Progression Item: Cog
 - Useful Item: Metroid Model with a random texture